tmgthb/Autonomous-Agents/README.md

 - AutoDAN-Reasoning: introduces an enhanced framework for jailbreaking LLMs, building upon AutoDAN-Turbo by integrating Best-of-N and Beam Search test-time scaling methods to optimize strategy exploration and prompt generation.
 - The framework leverages an Attacker LLM, Target LLM, Scorer LLM, Summarizer LLM, and a Strategy Library, with the scaling methods enabling more deliberate and optimized exploitation of learned strategies.
-- Best-of-N generates multiple candidate prompts for selection, while Beam Search exhaustively explores and combines strategies to discover more potent attack vectors, significantly boosting attack success rates.</
+- Best-of-N generates multiple candidate prompts for selection, while Beam Search exhaustively explores and combines strategies to discover more potent attack vectors, significantly boosting attack success rates.

 ---